From Sonic Retro

 By restoring the Emeralds to their own altars in each Gaia Temple, the Emerald restores its energy and reconnects a chunk of the planet.
 Sonic later uses the Emeralds to go Super and defeat Perfect Dark Gaia.

 Sonic the Hedgehog 4 returns to the Giant Rings to open the Special Stages.
 The Special Stages in Episode I, like Sonic 1, are spinning mazes which the player needs to navigate to earn the Chaos Emeralds, while the Special Stages in Episode II are half-pipes which the player needs to collect rings like in Sonic 2.
 Getting all the Emeralds allows the player to be Super in the main stages, and unlocks the true endings after beating both episodes.

 In Sonic Colours, the Chaos Emeralds are unlocked outside of the main story, the first time it can be done in a 3D Sonic game.
 They are unlocked by earning Red Star Rings in the main stages, which will unlock new stages in Game Land.
 Beating all stages in each section of Game Land (1-1, 1-2, and 1-3 as an example) will earn the player a Chaos Emerald.
-Getting all 7 Emeralds will unlock a Mode in the Options Menu to play as Super Sonic in the main stages (if you play in Super Sonic mode you can't use the Colour Power of the Wisps).
+Getting all 7 Emeralds will unlock a Mode in the Options Menu to play as Super Sonic in the main stages.
+Playing in Super Sonic prevents the player from using the Wisps' Color Power.

 Sonic Generations returns to the 3D games' formula with the Emeralds as a plot device.
-Classic and Modern Sonic collect the emeralds from each boss and the three rival battles.
-One emerald is obtained in the overworld after all the levels are beaten.
+Classic and Modern Sonic collect six of the Emeralds from each boss and the three rival battles, while the red Emerald is obtained in the overworld after all the levels are beaten.
 At the end of the game, both Classic and Modern Sonic transform into their Super forms and battle against the Time Eater.
 In the Nintendo 3DS version, they are obtained in Special Stages.